ARTIFICIAL INTELLIGENCE

 The Core Problem: Most Dashboards Are Useless

-Walk into most boardrooms, and you will see a dashboard that is a “data grave.”
+Walk into most boardrooms, and you will see a dashboard that is a “data grave.”.
 It’s a collection of charts that are interesting, but not actionable.
 They are almost exclusively lagging indicators.
+For companies at this inflection point, professional business consulting provides the structured pathway from insight to measurable improvement.

 These metrics tell you what happened.
 They are the autopsy report.
 You cannot manage the past.
-A data-driven leader, especially one leveraging an operational advisor, must focus on the windshield, not the rearview mirror.
-Your dashboard must be built on leading indicators—metrics that predict future outcomes and give you time to act.
+A data-driven leader, especially one using an operational advisor, must focus on the windshield, not the rearview mirror.
+Your dashboard must be built on leading indicators:metrics that predict future outcomes and give you time to act.

 How AI Changes the KPI Game: From Reporting to Predicting